 - Bachelor of Science in Accounting, minor in Spanish, University of Minnesota – Carlson School of Management, Minneapolis, Minnesota, 2008

-- Listed as one of “Top Women Attorneys in Minnesota” by Super Lawyers, which will appear in the April 2019 issue of Minneapolis/St.Paul Magazine
+- Listed as one of “Top Women Attorneys in Minnesota” in the April 2019 and April 2020 issues of Minneapolis/St.Paul Magazine

 Articles Lauren has Published